 Like all apples, crabapples have seeds with trace amounts of amygdalin, a substance that breaks down into cyanide.
 However, large numbers of seeds must be chewed and swallowed to have a serious impact.
 Since crabapples are generally sour and unpalatable to humans, there is little chance that many seeds will be digested.

-|Botanical Name||Malus spp.|
+|Botanical Name||Malus spp. and cultivars|

 |Bloom Time||Late spring|

 |Toxicity||Seeds are toxic to human and animals, if consumed in large quantities|

 Select a location with plenty of sun, not too close to a foundation, and a good distance away from other large trees.
 Follow general rules for tree planting: Loosen the root ball gently, use soil amendments (peat moss and coffee grounds both help keep soil slightly acidic), dig the hole twice as large as the root ball, and water frequently and deeply during the first few weeks.

 Regular pruning and frequent evaluation for disease and pest problems are essential for growing a long-lived tree.
 These are relatively high-maintenance trees.

 If you have other trees on your property, make sure the crabapple is not too shaded, will as it needs at least six hours of sun a day to guarantee ample blossoming and fruiting.
 Some cultivars can tolerate a partial shade location.

 When planting, be sure to add plenty of organic soil amendments to give your tree roots a good start.
 Rich soil with good drainage is ideal, and they prefer a slightly acidic soil pH.

 Crabapples do well with natural mulch.
 If turf lawns surround them, this can make the tree somewhat more susceptible to fungus or pests.
 Mulch also helps to keep the roots cool and moist in summer if a heatwave arrives.